Where’s your favorite place to write?

-Need some inspiration?
-Check out the writing environments and workspaces of these famous artists, writers and storytellers.
+If you need some inspiration, check out the writing spaces and environments of these famous artists, writers and storytellers.

 1. E.B.
 White, author